QuKunLab/BLEND/README.md

 2. run the code:

     cd $package
     pip install -e .

 # Demo

-We provide a demo for BLEND usage in the BLEND/ directory inside the BLEND package.
+We provide a manual for BLEND usage in the BLEND/ directory inside the BLEND package.